Blending Data in Google Data Studio

-Google Data Studio is a free reporting platform that you can use to pull from various marketing and other sources of data.
-Since they are made by the same company, Google pulls data from all other major Google platforms – Google Analytics, Google Ads, Google Sheets, Search Console, YouTube, and more – for free.
+Google Data Studio is a free reporting platform that you can use to pull from various marketing and other data sources.
+Since they are made by the same company, Data Studio pulls data from all other major Google platforms – Google Analytics, Google Ads, Google Sheets, Search Console, YouTube, and more – for free.
 It is also possible to get your information from other large non-Google platforms.
-Still, you will have to use third-party connectors to access information from Amazon, Bing, Facebook, Pinterest, LinkedIn, Twitter, and others, and most of these, while reputable, are not free.
+Still, you will have to use third-party connectors to access data from Amazon, Bing, Facebook, Pinterest, LinkedIn, Twitter, and others, and most of these, while reputable, are not free.

 Since you can pull from many sources, sometimes you will need to show metrics from multiple sources in one table or chart.
 For example, maybe you want to compare clicks, impressions, and goals between Facebook and Google Ads.
 A blended data source in Data Studio joins the records in one data source to the records of up to four other data sources.
 To connect the data, each data source in the blend must share a set of one or more dimensions.
 There are two main ways to do this.

-The quickest and simplest way to blend data is to combine two charts:
+The quickest and most straightforward way to blend data is to combine two charts:

 This creates a new chart showing metrics from both sources over the shared dimension.
 If no dimension is shared, this will not work.
 This also creates a new data source you can select to use in any graph or table going forward called “Blended Data (x).”

 The best way to blend data is to create a blended data source from the resource drop-down or at the source level when looking at settings in a chart:

 You can choose up to five data sources to blend, but they must all share at least one dimension with all the other data sources chosen.

 The join key is the most important thing to understand when setting up your data.
 This joins critical functions like the left outer join from SQL, and blending works similar to Tableau for seasoned data analysts.
 If there is no value in a metric, it will come through as “Null.”